How your Financial Aid is Determined & Disbursed

 - Repeated Coursework – A student is only allowed to repeat a course with a passing grade one time and receive financial aid for it.

 - Class Attendance – A student must attend all their courses in order to receive financial aid for the courses.
-If a student is reported as not attending, the credit hours cannot be included in determining their financial aid award.
+If a student is reported as not attending, the credit hours cannot be included in determining their financial aid.

 Disbursing Financial Aid

-Once a student’s official award notification letter has been issued and loan requirements have been completed and received by NIACC, the financial aid will be transmitted and applied towards the student’s account.
+Once a student’s official financial aid offer has been issued and loan requirements have been completed and received by NIACC, the financial aid will be transmitted and applied towards the student’s account.
 Any resulting payment due to the student will be released to the student as scheduled by the NIACC Business Office (Financial Aid Dates).
 The first release of excess funds is typically two weeks after the beginning of each semester, and approximately every two weeks thereafter for aid finalized or received after semester begins.
+All federal student loans must be disbursed in two disbursements.
+Bring a photo ID to the NIACC Business Office to pick up your financial aid refund check.

 Students who are first-time loan borrowers must wait a mandatory 30 days before funds can be disbursed.